Central heating leak detection

 Is your boiler losing pressure?
 The leak might be inside your boiler.
 Even when there is no evidence of physical water, the leak can still be inside the boiler.
 The leak may be evaporating due to the heat or the heat exchanger may be damaged and leaking.

 There is a simple test.
 Get your plumber to pressurise the heating system and then isolate the boiler for at least 12 hours, preferably 24 hours.
 (This should only be done by a qualified person) Monitor the pressure gauge during this time.
-If the gauge is in the boiler, rather than on the pipework, then no pressure loss in this period would indicate the leak is on the heating pipes and not the boiler.
+If the gauge is in the boiler, rather than on the pipework, then no pressure loss in this period would indicate that either the leak is on the heating pipes and not the boiler, or that the boiler is leaking but only when it is hot and running.
 If the gauge does show a pressure loss then this would suggest that the boiler has a leak.

 If the gauge is on the heating pipes then the opposite is true: no pressure loss suggests the boiler has a leak.

 A pressure gauge on the boiler will look like this